 ETIM is a format to share and exchange product data based on taxonomic identification.
 This widely used classification standard for technical products was developed to structure the information flow between B2B professionals.

 The ETIM classification model was developed to meet the industry’s growing demand for a clear, discerning information structure for available technical products: ETIM allows for technical products to be classified and uniformly described by product groups, classes, synonyms, features, values and units.

 With ETIM, the exchange of detailed information needed to find technical products became a reality.

 Scale and scope

-In addition to electrical products, ETIM now also covers the classification of HVAC & Sanitary, building and shipbuilding sector related products, including tools.
+In addition to electrotechnical products, ETIM now also covers the classification of HVAC & plumbing, building materials and shipbuilding sector related products, including tools.
 What’s more, we are confident more sectors and product groups will follow suit in the years to come.